sinairangel/AE-Directory-SR/README.md

 ## Purpose

+Hey I'm Sinai!
 This repository serves as a comprehensive tracker for open-source aerospace projects, helping engineers, researchers, and enthusiasts find relevant tools for their work.
 The projects are cataloged with key information including:

 - Project descriptions
 - Repository links